Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-dworker-nodes*

  ### az-modules/kube-ecert-generation
-This module creates not only the certificates and kubernetes configurations files, but also all the remaining necessary resources and deployments to have a fully set up kubernetes cluster.
+This module creates not only the certificates and kubernetes configurations files, but also all the remaining necessary resources and deployments to have a fully set up kubernetes cluster.\\
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/blob/master/az-kube-modules/kube-ecert-generation/d-kube-ca.tf*
- All the remaing steps has their terraform files within the above module.
-The link is below:
+ All the remaing steps have their terraform files within the above module.
+The link is below:\\
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-ecert-generation*

 ## Provisioning the CA and Generating TLS Certificates